For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Dial electricity meter

-If you have one of these meters, you'll see a number of dials in a row.
-Each of these dials runs from 0 to 9, with each dial turning in the opposite direction to the one before.
+If you have an electric dial meter, you'll see a number of dials in a row.
+Each of these dials runs from zero to nine, with each dial turning in the opposite direction to the one before.

 Read them from left to right, noting down the number the pointer is directed towards.